chrisb09/torpyjob/README.md

 amount_of_dummy_tasks = 5
 print("Creating "+str(amount_of_dummy_tasks)+" tasks...")

-# Creates a new TorJobLib object and schedules three dummy tasks to execute.
+# Creates a new TorJobLib object and schedules dummy tasks to execute.
 tjl = TorJobLib()

 for i in range(amount_of_dummy_tasks):